nuclia/nucliadb/docs/getting-started/installation.md

 ## NucliaDB Standalone with Redis

 NucliaDB with Redis is a more powerful combination.
-Although this option uses the NucliaDB standalone version and won't scale well, the use of Readis driver allow NucliaDB to work in a transactional fashion
+Although this option uses the NucliaDB standalone version and won't scale well enough for production, the use of the Readis driver allows NucliaDB to work in a transactional fashion.

 Even you can run it with Python as before using the Redis driver and setting the maindb to the appropiate Redis URL, we will show a simpler